KellyJoseph/gymwebapp-josephk/gymwebapp-jkelly/readme.txt

 The git repository for this app can be found at: https://github.com/KellyJoseph/gymwebapp-josephk

 Features I wasn't able to implement in time from the Outstanding category are the trend and the date/time feature.
 My git repository has no version history.
-Outstanding level features I could implement are the ability to delete individual assessments for members, and the ability to delete users for trainers.
+Outstanding level features I was able to implement were the ability to delete individual assessments for members, and the ability to delete users for trainers.
 All the features in Excellent and below are present and fully functional.